ABOUT US AND THE BLOG

 Of course, no linguistic reality would be complete with only mother tongues!
 We also created unique accents, grammars, and words for different versions of Norwegian as a second language, each version tailored to the different mother tongues.
 This way, you can identify any Beforeigner on the way they speak, no matter if it's in their first, second, or third language.

 If you want to read more about our work on the languages of Beforeigners, you can check out this article on Sciencenorway.no.

-Even though we work on Beforeigners through our employment in Rubicon, we are not paid by either HBO Max or Rubicon to post anything on this page.
+Even though we work on Beforeigners through our employment in Rubicon, we are not paid by either SkyShowtime or Rubicon, and we were not paid by HBO Max, to post anything on this page.
 The same applies to everything we write in our emails from firstname.lastname@example.org.
 All opinions are our own.